Set up Chocolatey for Internal/organizational use

 Chocolatey Clients

-With Chocolatey clients, we ensure that Chocolatey is going to run with low memory footprints because you will have all aspects of things you will need to manage and different space and memory available across all of those clients.
+With Chocolatey CLI clients, we ensure that Chocolatey is going to run with low memory footprints because you will have all aspects of things you will need to manage and different space and memory available across all of those clients.
 Chocolatey has a very wide reach into where it can be installed.

 Chocolatey Components